Tour type: Small Group

 Single room supplement (INSHSH)

 Extra day in Delhi - pre-tour

-In the evening we transfer to the railway station for our first taste of India’s famous railways and an overnight sleeper train journey to our next destination, the Rajasthan town of Bundi.
+After morning at leisure we transfer to the railway station for our first taste of India’s famous railways and a journey of around around 6 hours to our next destination, the Rajasthan town of Bundi.
 Travelling on India’s railways is a fantastic way to see more of the country, and to meet some local people.
-We use the 2nd class AC sleeper carriage to ensure you travel in decent comfort.
+We use the 2nd class AC chair carriage to ensure you travel in decent comfort.

 You have some free time to explore here, and a local guide will also take you on a walking tour of the town, taking in some step wells, the Garh palace, and the fort.

 We leave Bundi this morning and drive through rural Rajasthan to Jaipur (approx. 4 hours).
 Subject to available trains, we may also drive a much shorter distance to Kota and then take the train to Jaipur.

 Jaipur is a busy and fascinating city, famous for its various markets, jewellery and shopping, as well as some beautiful buildings and the impressive Amber Fort nearby.
 You have a selection of optional tours available here to discover the city, including some with specialist guides focussing on particular themes.
 These include:

 Your day is free in Jaipur today to explore independently or take one of the various optional tours available.